aneuhold/tracktory/docs/architecture/implementation-specs/api-specification.md

 Rate Limiting: Responses may include `X-RateLimit-Limit`, `X-RateLimit-Remaining`, `X-RateLimit-Reset`

+Idempotency:

+- Header: `Idempotency-Key: <uuid>` on POST/PUT/PATCH for operations that the client may retry
+- Server guarantees that retried requests with the same key and same route/body are deduplicated within a 24h window
+- On replay, server returns the original status code (201/200) and sets header `Idempotency-Replayed: true`
+- Storage: Server persists keys to an `idempotency_keys` table (or cache+DB) with request hash and response reference

 ## Authentication

 Auth is handled via Auth.js on the frontend.
 The API accepts JWTs.
 Some auth-related endpoints are exposed for integration.